 Background and suitability for the role: Bevan has a Business Management Degree from the University of Waikato, Hamilton, New Zealand where he majored in Accounting.
 He is also an ACA Member of the Chartered Accountants of Australia and New Zealand.

-Bevan Metcalf keeps his accounting skills up to date through his membership of the Chartered Accountants of Australia and New Zealand where he accesses their library of resources and receives journals and other reading materials on a regular basis.
+Bevan keeps his accounting skills up to date through his membership of the Chartered Accountants of Australia and New Zealand where he accesses their library of resources and receives journals and other reading materials on a regular basis.

-Bevan Metcalf’s most recent re-appointment as a Director of the Company was on 4 May 2018, at the Company’s AGM, when he retired per Article 81.1 (c) of the Articles of Association.
+Bevan’s most recent re-appointment as a Director of the Company was on 4 May 2018, at the Company’s AGM, when he retired per Article 81.1 (c) of the Articles of Association.

-Bevan Metcalf has no other external appointments.
+Bevan has no external appointments.

 Professor Eric Yeatman, Non-Executive Director